Mobius Venture Capital

 Series C in 2005

-Klocwork specializes in developing software tools that enhance the security and reliability of code for software developers.
-The company's products analyze source code in real time, facilitating simpler peer code reviews and helping to extend the lifespan of complex software applications.
-Klocwork serves over 1,000 customers across diverse sectors, including mobile devices, consumer electronics, medical technologies, telecommunications, automotive, military, and aerospace.
-Tens of thousands of software developers, architects, and development managers utilize Klocwork's tools daily to boost productivity and improve the quality of their software products.
+Klocwork specializes in providing tools that assist developers in creating secure and reliable software.
+Their products focus on analyzing source code in real-time, streamlining peer code reviews, and extending the lifespan of intricate software systems.
+With a customer base exceeding 1000 organizations, including leading brands in sectors such as mobile devices, consumer electronics, medical technologies, telecom, automotive, military, and aerospace, Klocwork has become an integral part of many software development processes.
+Tens of thousands of professionals, including developers, architects, and managers, utilize Klocwork's tools daily to enhance productivity and improve the quality of their software.

 Sitrion